Take the Enneagram Health Checkup: Are You the Healthiest Version of You?

 Thriving: Mediation is the gift of a healthy Nine.
 Able to consider all sides, including their own, they are influential negotiators and can arbitrate difficult situations with skill.
 They are unafraid to own their opinions and are a steady, calm presence for those around them.

-Everyone has learned misbehaviors and coping mechanisms that hold them back, but when the status quo is already paying the bills, it can be difficult to want to put in the emotional exertion that change requires.
+Many people have learned behaviors and beliefs that hold them back, but when the status quo is already paying the bills, it can be difficult to want to put in the emotional exertion that change requires.
 “I think people get comfortable when things are working for them, so they don’t feel like they need to achieve anything higher,” Whitmoyer-Ober says.
 “I have people who come to me thinking they are healthy—because we’re human and like to think the best of ourselves—but through challenging conversations realize they have a lot of work to do.”

-Sustained well-being is a process, but one that can greatly benefit our families, office cultures and communities.
+Sustained well-being can take effort to maintain, but it is something that can greatly benefit those around us.
 What the Enneagram offers to that process is clarity.
 Like a mirror, it reflects back to us the power we could ignite if we would lean into our most authentic selves, and the potential pitfalls and hazards that await us if we settle for survival mode and ultimately reject who we truly are and what we bring to the world.